Let’s work together! We invite you to submit a project proposal for nature-based solutions for climate adaptation. Learn more below.

 To ensure the effectiveness and responsiveness of the Program in contributing to climate, biodiversity, and gender-equality outcomes in the program areas through gender-responsive NbS, baseline assessments (Vulnerability and Risk Assessment (VRA) and Gender-Based Analysis-Plus) have been conducted in the target sites.
 The results of the assessments provide a basis for identifying priority issues that need to be addressed, and NbS projects to be supported.

-Negros Occidental is one of the PCP4NbS Program’s priority areas.
+Negros Oriental is one of the PCP4NbS Program’s priority areas.
 It is part of the Negros-Panay faunal region in Central Philippines, a conservation priority due its high concentration of endemic species and the severity of threats it faces, including human activities degrading the environment, and climate change impacts affecting the flora, fauna, women, and communities.

 Public Support Grants will support projects that will sustain public support for NbS for climate adaptation in the priority areas.
 Support may be up to PhP 2 Million each, and implemented for up to 12 months.